Search

 Conclusion

 Anyone who enrolls during the initial enrollment period or the special enrollment period will not have to worry about Part B penalties.
-If you miss these first two enrollment periods and are forced to enroll during the general enrollment period, you will have to pay that Part B penalty (10 percent extra for every 12 months you weren’t on Part B) and your coverage may be delayed.
+If you miss these first two enrollment periods and are forced to enroll during the general enrollment period, you must pay that Part B penalty (10 percent extra for every 12 months you weren’t on Part B), and your coverage may be delayed.
 Remember, these penalties are lifetime penalties.
-As you can see, its crucial to enroll in Medicare at the right time!
+As you can see, enrolling in Medicare at the right time is crucial!

-Now that you know when to enroll you should be able to avoid any penalties!
-Of course if you would like to ensure you stay penalty free our Medicare School Guides would love to help.
-If you would like to schedule a free phone appointment with one of our highly trained Guides click here to find a time that works for you.
-You can also call us with any questions at (800) 864-8890
+Now that you know when to enroll, you should be able to avoid any penalties!
+Of course, if you would like to ensure you stay penalty-free, our Medicare School Guides would love to help.
+If you would like to schedule a free phone appointment with one of our highly trained Guides, click here to find a time that works for you.
+You can also call us at (800) 864-8890.